For more NCAA Conference Tournament previews check out the RotoExperts guide to March Madness.

 NCAA Outlook: 1-seed unless they lose before Championship

 Quick note: The only team other than Kansas to have won the Big 12 Tournament since 2005 is Missouri, and they are no longer in the conference.
 That might not be the case this year, as the Jayhawks have not shown much consistency throughout the season.
-They were coasting back in February until they dropped three straight games, including an embarrassing loss at TCU.
+They were coasting back in February when they dropped three straight games, including an embarrassing loss at TCU.
 They had the chance to win the outright regular season title, but were destroyed by Baylor in the final game.

 Kansas has numerous non-conference wins that show they can hang with the mid-majors (Belmont) and beat up on the big teams (at Ohio State).
 Winning this tournament is another animal, though.
-A third matchup with Iowa State could be in play for the semifinals.
+A third rematch with Iowa State could be in play for the semifinals.
 The Cyclones are still furious over their two overtime losses against the Jayhawks; that’s how most teams feel in this conference, as they just don’t want the Jayhawks to win.

 KU has a chance to lock a No. 1 seed up with a win in this tournament, which is an added bonus.
-Ben McLemore and Jeff Withey are great, but they’ll need help to advance far in the NCAA Tourney, because shooting woes are the main reason for their losses.
+Ben McLemore and Jeff Withey are great, but they’ll need help to advance far in the NCAA Tourney because shooting woes are the main reason for their losses.

 Record: 25-6, 14-4